mahesh-khattri/Language-Learning-App/README.md

 In this app, we can create lessons and quizzes for language enthusiasts.
-To make it more engaing and interesting, it has community-post features, where each users can post about their thoughts, ideas, learning processes and actively discuss on different topics of their preferences.
+To make it more engaing and interesting, it has community-post features, where each users can post about their thoughts, ideas, learning processes and can actively discuss on different topics of their preferences.